21c: Tell us your proposal story.

 21c: What were you looking for in a venue?
 How did you know you found the one?

-21c: If you channel some magic penguin-godmother magic and relive your favorite moment from your wedding day, what would it be?
+21c: If you could channel some penguin-godmother magic and relive your favorite moment from your wedding day, what would it be?

 21c: What are people still talking about from your wedding?